AnyDSL/imbatracer/README.md

     // They can be recomputed on the fly if you don't have any normals available. mesh->compute_normals(true);

     // Materials are per face.
-So the material buffer has mesh->triangle_count() elements.
+So the material buffer should have mesh->triangle_count() elements.
     // Each element is an index to some scene material.
 Here we set the material of the first face : mesh->add_material(0);